Christian Era Broadcasting Service International

 Christian Era Broadcasting Service International, Inc. (CEBSI; formerly known as Christian Broadcasting Service from 1969 to 1994, and Christian Era Broadcasting Service, Inc. from 1994 to 2014) is a Philippine television and radio network, serving as the religious broadcast arm of locally-based church Iglesia ni Cristo.
 The company is headquartered along Barangay New Era, Diliman, Quezon City.

 CEBSI owns television channel INCTV and radio station INC Radio DZEM 954.
 It is a de facto sister company to commercial broadcaster Eagle Broadcasting Corporation, whose key people are affiliated with the INC.

 History

 CEBSI was formed by the Iglesia Ni Cristo in 1969 as its media arm and launched the Church's own radio station, DZEM, that same year.
 It is the Church's official media outfit, with its primary mission being evangelization via radio, television, and the current trends of the Internet and social media.

-CEBSI is also the producer of the Iglesia ni Cristo's television programming, which began in 1983, and with the success of its first-ever television movie in 2017, spun off a film production house, CEBSI Films, in 2018.
+CEBSI is also the producer of the Iglesia ni Cristo's television programming, which began in 1983, and after many years of producting telemovies and supporting the INC's INCInema program by the INC's regional divisions, spun off a film production house, CEBSI Films, in 2016, resulting in the success of its first-ever television movie which was released in 2017.
+CEBSI Films also serves as the drama division defacto of sister firm INCTV, debuting its first official weekly TV drama in 2026 for the channel.